 It is not a nice feeling to be concerned with if you’re going to be able to eat enough, but it’s a transition period that all vegans need to go through unless you have support from other vegans in your life.

-Most Negative Effects Will Go Away
+Most Negative Side Effects of Going Vegan Will Go Away